potatoqualitee/kbupdate/README.md

 ## Offline patching

 kbupdate makes it much easier to patch your offline servers, all without SCCM or WSUS.
+It's basically a 5-step process.

+1. **Download** the needed patches from the Microsoft Update Catalog for the last 30 days
+1. **Download** the WUA database which enables computers to check for needed updates
+1. **Burn** to DVD, along with kbupdate + required modules
+1. **Check** each server for needed updates against the wsusscn2.cab WUA database (`Save-KbScanFile`)
+1. **Install** those updates from a centralized repo of patches

+This is what that looks like when using kbupdate:

 ```
 # Download latest updates